pazoudav/CoasterDex/documents/idea_and_planning/idea_and_plan-presentation.md

 ---

-# Requirements: from basic to nice to have
+# Requirements

-- determining if a coaster in present in a dataset and retrieve the match, otherwise add the coaster to the collection
+- **determining if a coaster in present in a dataset and retrieve the match, otherwise add the coaster to the collection**
 - matching a coaster from a complex scene (varied lighting and angles)
 - compare multiple approaches to this problem
 .
-- coaster recognition in a scene
+- **coaster recognition in a scene**
 - transforming the marched coaster to a frontal view
 - retrieve relevant information (text, shape, maker...)
 .